Username0103/sharp-render/README.md

 ## Overview

 Sharp-Render is a C# application that parses BMP files and displays them in the terminal by converting pixels to colored block characters.
-It automatically scales images to fit your terminal window while preserving as much detail as possible through bilinear interpolation.
+It automatically scales images to fit your terminal window while preserving as much detail as possible.

 ## Example